zhukovdm/smartwalk/docs/content/adm.md

 The `restore` procedure expects *both files* to be in `./assets/dump/`.
 Otherwise, it fails.

 Examples of archived dumps can be found [here](https://www.dropbox.com/scl/fo/phyv4l2649p3oqy4345wp/h?rlkey=jbg9obkzk6izoy8vlulveznq9&dl=0).
-All of them cover specific bounding boxes within the Czech Republic.
+Those having `prod` in their names are the most data-rich covering [Prague](https://en.wikipedia.org/wiki/Prague).

 Unpack a downloaded archive: